 Funded by: Innovate UK

-The project aims to develop a novel imaging technique to detect bodily secretions, drugs, and explosives at crime scenes, which directly addresses the question of understanding the contribution of forensic techniques to the Criminal Justice System.
+The project focuses on developing a novel imaging technique for detecting bodily secretions and drugs at crime scenes, directly addressing the use of forensic techniques in investigations.

 To develop a probe capable of identifying forensically pertinent samples at crime scenes and indicating their approx age (the in-situ probe).
 Once commercialised, the device will not only enhance investigators’ capabilit...